-Further information on all seminars can be found under Teaching Winter Semester 2018/2019 on www.governance.uni-bayreuth.de.
+Further information on all seminars can be found under Teaching Winter Semester 2019/2020 on www.governance.uni-bayreuth.de.

-Students have to register via e-mail by sending an e-mail to Uriel.E.R.Braham@stmail.uni-bayreuth.de until Tue 16 October 2018.
+Students have to register via e-mail by sending an e-mail to feriha.esen@uni-bayreuth.de until Thu 17 October 2019.
 To register the content of the e-mail should exactly follow the instructions as given.
+Those failing to do so will not be registered.

-- Subject line: Fallstudienseminar in englischer Sprache - Content: In the mail please give the following information in a comma-delimited list without any further details exactly as follows:
+- Subject line: Fallstudienseminar in englischer Sprache - Content: In the e-mail please give the following information in a comma-delimited list without any further details exactly as follows: